fscorrupt/awesome-stars/README.md

 ## TypeScript

+- [manybothans/plex-requester-collections](https://github.com/manybothans/plex-requester-collections) - This app automatically creates Collections in Plex Media Server for the content that each user requests in the media request management system Overseerr.
 - [dialmaster/Youtarr](https://github.com/dialmaster/Youtarr) - An application to automate downloading of Youtube videos for Plex
 - [makeplane/plane](https://github.com/makeplane/plane) - 🔥 🔥 🔥 Open Source JIRA, Linear and Height Alternative.
 Plane helps you track your issues, epics, and product roadmaps in the simplest way possible.
 - [kekst/socialnuke](https://github.com/kekst/socialnuke) - best discord msg nuker is back / sponsored by uncle cheng